xinntao/Real-ESRGAN/docs/CONTRIBUTING.md

 # Contributing to Real-ESRGAN

+:art: Real-ESRGAN needs your contributions.
+Any contributions are welcome, such as new features/models/typo fixes/suggestions/maintenance, *etc*.
+See [CONTRIBUTING.md](docs/CONTRIBUTING.md).
+All contributors are list [here](README.md#hugs-acknowledgement).

 We like open-source and want to develop practical algorithms for general image restoration.
 However, individual strength is limited.
 So, any kinds of contributions are welcome, such as:

 - New features